EliAndrewC/l7r/setting/l7r.md

 **Who is the village headsman actually loyal to?**

 The samurai presumably like to think that the headsman represents their interests.
 The merchants presumably like to think their gifts are meaningful enough to keep him loyal to them.
-The headman's farming community neighbors presumably like to think that he's one of them and does right by them.
+The headsman's farming community neighbors presumably like to think that he's one of them and does right by them.

 One thing which gives the headsman's stipend so many downstream consequences is that, based on the numbers above, the village produces ~400 koku worth of rent and ~800 koku worth of taxes every year.
-With those kind of numbers, ensuring the village headsman gets a 10 koku/year stipend isn't crazy (and localities where this doesn't happen often end up with different outcomes).
+With those kinds of numbers, ensuring the village headsman gets a 10 koku/year stipend isn't crazy (and localities where this doesn't happen often end up with different outcomes).
 Although shortsightedness sometimes keeps this from being true, samurai and merchants SHOULD be highly invested in making sure that this guy is paid well enough to care about staying in their good graces, have time to actually do the job well without worrying about his own farm, actually fill out paperwork, etc.

 On the other hand, paying someone a lot of money doesn't necessarily make them loyal to you!
 In some places the headsman gets paid a 1 koku/year stipend, with another 1 koku gift from each large merchant house or samurai lineage which owns land in the village, and mostly is just another member of the peasant class who speaks on behalf of his neighbors who he actually cares about.